 Storage space onboard a yacht is limited.
 You should pack light and bring the basics that you need such as:

-Most crew members also get a local, or roaming sim card for when they are off the vessel.
+Most crew members also get a local or roaming SIM card for when they are off the vessel.

 Maximum hours of work shall not exceed: